campbell-scientific/weather-gov/README.md

 # weather-gov

-This repository contains information, supporting files, and Campbell Scientific CRBasic datalogger programs related to working with information realted to the National Weather Service's weather.gov webiste.
+This repository contains information and Campbell Scientific CRBasic datalogger programs related to working with information on the National Weather Service's [website](https://www.weather.gov).

 ----